Gattaca (1997)

 plan seems to be going well.
 Then, a week before the launch, an Executive at

-being falsely accused of murder.
+his dream.
 There’s also amusingly creepy Dr. Lamar (Xander Berkeley) who seems to have inappropriate

 sexual interests in Vincent and also is in charge of Vincent’s Genetic ID Tests.